aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/cells-formatting/alignment-settings/_index.md

 title: Alignment Settings
 linktitle: Alignment Settings
 description: In the Aspose.Cells library, you can use cell alignment settings to adjust the layout and display of text using Node.js via C++.
 This document provides detailed steps and sample code for using Aspose.Cells for cell alignment settings.
-keywords: Aspose.Cells, cell alignment, horizontal alignment, vertical alignment, text wrapping Node.js via C++
+keywords: Aspose.Cells, cell alignment, horizontal alignment, vertical alignment, text wrapping, Node.js via C++
 type: docs
 weight: 20
 url: /nodejs-cpp/cells-alignment-settings/